BAM-PFA/guerrillatv/_collections/_essays/2020-08-17_steve-seid-confrontation-tv.md

   </div>
   <div class="col-md-8 text-right">
     <h2>Steve Seid</h2>
     <p>Steve Seid is the former video curator at BAMPFA and has written extensively on video art, guerrilla video, and activist art practice.
-He coordinated the donation of TVTV's video and paper archives to BAMPFA and is the author of a forthcoming definitive history of Ant Farm's iconic conceptual art piece <a href="https://www.moma.org/collection/works/107284"><i>Media Burn</i></a>, in addition to co-author with Constance Lewallen of a retrospective exhibition catalogue (<i>Ant Farm: 1968-1978</i>, 2004) of Ant Farm's work.</p>
+He coordinated the donation of TVTV's video and paper archives to BAMPFA and in 2020 published a <a href="http://www.inventorypress.com/product/media-burn-ant-farm-and-the-making-of-an-image">definitive history</a> of Ant Farm's iconic conceptual art piece <a href="https://www.moma.org/collection/works/107284"><i>Media Burn</i></a>.
+With Constance Lewallen, he also co-wrote a retrospective exhibition catalogue (<i>Ant Farm: 1968-1978</i>, 2004) of Ant Farm's work.</p>
   </div>
 </div>